What we stand for

 Wherever we go, we are inspired to build community and to foster trust, relationships and shared responsibilities toward mutual benefits.

 We embrace the complexity in each of us, the dynamics binding us and the changing world we inhabit.
 We create space for holistic approaches and ideas to take shape.
-We bring self-awareness to our blind spots and assumptions, and we work together to expand our individual and collective worldviews.
+We bring self-awareness to our biases, assumptions, and things we might miss.
+We work together to expand our individual and collective worldviews.

 Our Principles: How We Work